Classifying Measurement Incompatibility under Classical Pre- and Post-Processing Operations: Conclusions

 Several examples have been provided to illustrate the efficacy of the operational witnesses proposed here.
 Our results are particularly useful for the purpose of comparing measurements in terms of their degree of incompatibility.
 For example, measurements that remain fully incompatible with respect to coarse-graining of outcomes (or disjoint-convex-mixing of measurements) show stronger incompatibility compared to those that are not fully incompatible, thus facilitating the legitimate choice of measurements in an information-processing task where a high degree of incompatibility is required.
 Our work allows for experimental implementation and one can infer more about these layers of incompatibility by employing these operations in the statistics of previously conducted experiments \cite{cglmp_expt_pra24}.
 Further, our formalism can be applied to predict the threshold values of system parameters enabling observations of incompatibility layers in future experiments.

 Our present study motivates future work in several open directions.
 The condition for full incompatibility for two projective measurements with respect to the coarse-graining of outcomes can be extended for more projective measurements.
 Similarly, the criterion for full incompatibility of projective measurements with respect to disjoint-convex-mixing could be generalized for any set of measurements.
 It will be interesting to look for examples where the full incompatibility with respect to coarse-graining can be inferred in a device-independent way from single experimental statistics.
+Finally, studying measurement simulability \cite{measuremestSimulability_guerini} of a given set of measurements after classical pre- and post-processing on the given set is another area for further research.